perjor/catalyser/docs/README.md

 # Catalyser

 ## First search
-I search for tensor flow on youtube and watch the first [video, Tensorflow in 5 minutes](https://www.youtube.com/watch?v=2FmcHiLCwTU)
+I search for tensor flow on youtube and watch the first video, [Tensorflow in 5 minutes](https://www.youtube.com/watch?v=2FmcHiLCwTU).
 You have to give your program a learning curve, determining how fast it will improve.
 I stop the video because tensorflow in 5 minutes is a bad idea.

 ## Deep learning intro
 I start watching [Deep learning, chapter 1](https://www.youtube.com/watch?v=aircAruvnKk) to get a grasp on basic machine learning.
-To detect a handwritten number it splits a 28x28 picture to neurons.
+To detect a handwritten number it splits a 28x28 picture in to neurons.
 Each layer breaks down the solution in a chance from 0 to 1.
 The final number with the highest chance gets chosen.

 You choose a region and give the region weights and the borders a negative weight.
 Then to get that data between a value of 0 and 1 you push it into a sigmoid.
 A mathemetical basis of linear algebra is useful because it works a lot with matrices.

 ## AI Javascript
 Tensorflow for js exists for only 5 months.
 You can already do quite some exciting stuff.
-I watched the [video, AI JavaScript Rocks](https://www.youtube.com/watch?v=TjQmZeyIiTk).
+I watched the video, [AI JavaScript Rocks](https://www.youtube.com/watch?v=TjQmZeyIiTk).
-They have a website where you can see alll websites that use [AI with javascript](https://aijs.rocks/).
+They have a website where you can see all the websites that use [AI with javascript](https://aijs.rocks/).

 ## Llama detector
 I found a [llama detector](https://aijs.rocks/inspire/llama-vision/) on the aijs.rocks website.
 This made me question if I could make this for cats.
 Seems the machine learning has already been done by [MobileNet](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet).
 It's a library that excels at recognizing images.
 When you scan an image, it returns an array of the 3 most feasible results.